Belize's thriving luxury property market

 Tenant Security: Non-payment of rent and sub-letting without the landlord’s knowledge are grounds for eviction.
 Landlords, through a court order, can forcibly enter to reclaim the property from tenants, and claim compensation for damages and unpaid rent.

-In June 2017, Belize’s total imports dropped 4.9% from a year earlier, while exports rose by 5.2% over the same period, according to Statistical Institute of Belize (SIB).
+In the first four months of 2018, Belize’s total exports dropped 19.6% from a year earlier, while imports rose by 1.3% over the same period, according to Statistical Institute of Belize (SIB).
+This was mainly due to the collapse of sugar shipments amidst falling commodity prices.

 Belize is a former British colony, and won full independence in 1981.
 In February 2008, the left-leaning United Democratic Party (UDP), which had led the country to independence, won the general election, unseating the centre-right People's United Party (PUP), which had been in power for 10 years and had been rocked by allegations of corruption.
 The UDP’s leader Dean Barrow is Belize’s first black prime minister.